sonjageorgievska/DiVE/README.md

 Please go to   https://github.com/NLeSC/DiVE for latest version of the tool.
+This repository will no longer be maintained.